stormchaserroleplaying/stormchaserRPG/Spells/2/Evocation/index.md

 **Components:** V, S*<br>
 **Duration:** Sustained, 1 minute

 You create a floating, spectral force that resembles a weapon of your choice and lasts for the duration.
-The weapon appears within range in a space of your choice, and you can immediately make one evotaion melee spell attack against one creature within 5 feet of the force.
+The weapon appears within range in a space of your choice, and you can immediately make one Evocation melee spell attack against one creature within 5 feet of the force.
 The target takes force damage equal to 1d8 plus your spellcasting ability modifier on a hit.

 As an action on your later turns, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.